EmberaK/EmberaK/README.md

 <br>
 <h1>Hillel IT School</h1>
 <h2>Front-end Basic</h2>
-There I learned how to translate designs of any complexity into layout, make websites that display equally well on any device, notice important little things and write code that is easy to expand and maintain, understand the structure of web pages.
+<p>In the "Front-end Basic" course, I learned the fundamentals of HTML5, CSS, and SASS, as well as the Bootstrap framework and SVG graphics.
+I also gained experience with version control systems using Git and the GitHub platform for project management and collaboration.</p>
 <br>